 - 47. Where possible, you should provide a logbook sheet with evidence.
-Where you do not have evidence on which to rely, you may complete and submit a personal statement. - 48.
+Where you do not have evidence on which to rely, you may complete and submit a personal statement (to access, click here). - 48.
 You may use a maximum of 4 personal statements in your portfolio. - 49.
 The decision whether to accept a personal statement is at the discretion of CILEx Regulation.